Kooksun/SG/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Deploy to GitHub Pages

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+1. Push the project to GitHub (this repo is configured for `main`).
+2. Make sure GitHub Pages is set to use the "GitHub Actions" source in the repository settings.
+3. The included workflow `.github/workflows/deploy.yml` automatically builds with `npm run build && npm run export` and publishes the static site from the `out/` directory.
+4. If you need to build locally, run `npm run deploy:pages` and serve the generated `out/` folder with any static file server.